 Also referred to as inventory on hand, physical inventory is an actual count of the amount of stock you have available for purchase.
 This involves counting, weighting, or measuring items, and asking vendors for items consigned to them.

 A physical inventory count is where retail staff count the store’s physical inventory and compare those levels to the inventory levels recorded in the point-of-sale (POS) system.
 It guarantees accurate inventory records, identifies discrepancies, and reduces the chances of stockouts or overstocks.

 Purpose of a physical inventory count

-A physical inventory count, then, is the process of manually counting the stock you carry in-store—from the sales floor to the back store—comparing the inventory levels you count to the inventory levels recorded in your POS system and then reconciling any discrepancies.
+A physical inventory count, then, is the process of manually counting the stock you carry in store—from the sales floor to the back store room—comparing the inventory levels you count with the inventory levels recorded in your POS system and then reconciling any discrepancies.

 Typically, inventory counts will take into account the amount of stock you have for each variant of the product as well.

 Physical inventory counts can also include: